thomasstep/crow-api/README.md

 It is expected that the `TablesStack` outputs a Dynamo DB table as `this.primaryTable`, which is then passed to Crow through the `databaseTables` prop.
 For an example of this in action, see the [`tables-stack.js`](./lib/tables-stack.js) file in the `lib/` folder of this repo.

-#### `lambdaConfigurations`
+#### `apiGatewayConfiguration`

-This props allows for more complex overrides to Lambda functions.
-The prop is an object with keys corresponding to the API path of a Lambda function and a value corresponding to the configuration that should be applied to the Lambda.
-This prop will override any configuration set in the [`lambdaConfiguration`](#lambdaConfiguration) in the `crow.json` file.
+This props allows for more complex overrides to the API Gateway that fronts your API.
+The configuration allowed is exactly the same as the [LambdaRestApi props](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigateway.LambdaRestApi.html).

+**Note:**

+Be care with this configuration item as all configuration here takes precedence over Crow defaults.
+I suggest not using this configuration item unless you are experienced with the AWS CDK and API Gateway.

 An example of this prop might look like the following: